Vladimir Petrovsky: Formal education

-Foreign Ministry of the Former Soviet Union
+Foreign Ministry of the Soviet Union

 Cuban Missile Crisis

-During October 1962 Vladimir Petrovsky worked in the office of Foreign Minister Andrey Gromyko.
+During October 1962 Vladimir Petrovsky worked in the office of Foreign Minister Andrei Gromyko.
 There were long periods of non-stop work in the Foreign Ministry building on Smolenskaya Square in Moscow to attend emergency meetings and action groups to resolve the Cuban Missile Crisis.
 On 27 October 1962 the USSR Ministry of Foreign Affairs prepared a positive response to the US request for the withdrawal of Soviet missiles from Cuba in exchange for US government's assurances on compliance with the territorial integrity of the island.
 Vladimir Petrovsky later analyzed this intense period in his memoirs.

 The Helsinki Final Act

-Vladimir Petrovsky was strongly involved in researching and drafting all the details of the Soviet delegation's position towards the Helsinki Process followed by the Helsinki Final Act (The Helsinki Accords).
+Vladimir Petrovsky was strongly involved in researching and drafting all the details of the Soviet delegation's position towards the Helsinki Process followed by the Helsinki Final Act (Helsinki Accords).
 It was signed during July and 1 August 1975 and became at the time a declaration of attempt to improve relations between the Communist bloc and the West.
-The Helsinki Accords served as the groundwork for the Organization for Security and Cooperation in Europe(OSCE).
+The Helsinki Accords served as the groundwork for the Organization for Security and Co-operation in Europe (OSCE).